 Nationwide, around 20 specially trained prosecutors act as heads of the investigation in criminal matters involving the police.
 A prosecutor acting as the head of the investigation will not continue handling the case after the pre-trial investigation; the consideration of charges is carried out by a different prosecutor.

-Heads of investigation in the Police Misconduct Unit of the Office of the Prosecutor General may likewise head an investigation in matters involving the initiation of a pre-trial investigation.
+Heads of investigation in the Police Misconduct Team of the Office of the Prosecutor General may likewise head an investigation in matters involving the initiation of a pre-trial investigation.

 Before a decision is made as to whether to begin a pre-trial investigation, a preliminary investigation will be conducted, where appropriate.
 The matter will be investigated on a preliminary basis to ensure that no one is deemed a suspect without due cause.
 During a preliminary investigation, documentation may be obtained from police files, or the police officer who is the subject of a report may asked to provide a response to the report of a criminal offence.

 In year 2022 the processing time was 34 days.
 Assigned to the field means that the matter was transferred to the district prosecutor in charge of the investigation.

 Inquiries about decisions made by the Police Misconduct Team